cmgrote/ibm-imam-cli/README.md

 ## ImamCLI

-Re-usable functions for interacting with IMAM via the command-line
+Re-usable functions for interacting with Metadata Asset Manager via the command-line

 **Meta**